vigneshwar6666/express-locallibrary-tutorial/README.md

 ## What is Model View Controller?
 In a typical application you will find these three fundamental parts:

--Data (Model)
+- Data (Model)
--An interface to view and modify the data (View) -Operations that can be performed on the data (Controller)
+- An interface to view and modify the data (View)
+- Operations that can be performed on the data (Controller)

 ## MVC Application Execution Process
 1. Request